 4. A light dinner taken 2 to 3 hours before bedtime, followed by some walking can result in better sleep.

-5. Indulge in lovemaking and other things which are comforting to the mind.
+5. Indulge in lovemaking and other things that are comforting to the mind.

 6. Avoid watching television, playing video games and using laptops or mobile devices before going to bed.